-An incoming RST should be ignored.
-Return.

-if there was no ACK then check for a SYN
+third check for a SYN

 If the SYN bit is set, check the security.
 If the security/compartment on the incoming segment does not exactly match the security/compartment in the TCB then send a reset and return.

+<SEQ=SEG.ACK><CTL=RST>

+[Page 65]

+SEGMENT ARRIVES

+If the SEG.PRC is greater than the TCB.PRC then if allowed by the user and the system set TCB.PRC<-SEG.PRC, if not allowed send a reset and return.

+<SEQ=SEG.ACK><CTL=RST>

-If the SEG.PRC is less than the TCB.PRC then send a reset and return.
-If the SEG.PRC is greater than the TCB.PRC then set TCB.PRC<-SEG.PRC.
-Now RCV.NXT and RCV.LBB are set to SEG.SEQ+1, IRS is set to SEG.SEQ and any other control or text should be queued for processing later.
+If the SEG.PRC is less than the TCB.PRC then continue.

+Set RCV.NXT to SEG.SEQ+1, IRS is set to SEG.SEQ and any other control or text should be queued for processing later.
 ISS should be selected and a SYN segment sent of the form:

-[Page 64]

 <SEQ=ISS><ACK=RCV.NXT><CTL=SYN,ACK>

-SND.NXT and SND.LBB are set to ISS+1 and SND.UNA to ISS.
+SND.NXT is set to ISS+1 and SND.UNA to ISS.
 The connection state should be changed to SYN-RECEIVED.
 Note that any other incoming control or data (combined with SYN) will be processed in the SYN-RECEIVED state, but processing of SYN and ACK should not be repeated.
 If the listen was not fully specified (i.e., the foreign socket was not fully specified), then the unspecified fields should be filled in now.

-if there was no SYN but there was other text or control
+fourth other text or control

 Any other control or text-bearing segment (not containing SYN) must have an ACK and thus would be discarded by the ACK processing.
 An incoming RST segment could not be valid, since it could not have been sent in response to anything sent by this incarnation of the connection.
 So you are unlikely to get here, but if you do, drop the segment, and return.

 If the state is SYN-SENT then

-first check for an ACK
+first check the ACK bit

+If the ACK bit is set

-If SEG.ACK =< ISS, or SEG.ACK > SND.NXT, or the security/compartment in the segment does not exactly match the security/compartment in the TCB, or the precedence in the segment is less than the precedence in the TCB, send a reset
+If SEG.ACK =< ISS, or SEG.ACK > SND.NXT, send a reset (unless

+the RST bit is set, if so drop the segment and return)

 <SEQ=SEG.ACK><CTL=RST>

 and discard the segment.
 Return.